arthur-hav/blog/content/posts/green-it.md

 # Positively changing actions

-Over the last few years, there have been a massive schift in our usage of digital devices.
+Over the last few years, there have been a massive shift in our usage of digital devices.

 - We use videos a ton, for everything
 - We spend a lot more time gaming